December 3, 2018

 CHICAGO — During its Centennial, Ball State was honored as the 2018 Institution of the Year on December 1 by the Indiana Society of Chicago, a recognition that President Geoffrey S. Mearns called a testament to the University’s proud past and bright future.

 “I’m honored to accept this award of distinction on behalf of our University,” President Mearns said during the gala at the Renaissance Chicago Downtown.
-“This award is a testament to the contributions and achievements of 22,000 students, 4,000 dedicated faculty and staff, and more than 190,000 proud and loyal alumni.”
+“This award is a testament to the contributions and achievements of 22,000 students, 4,000 dedicated faculty and staff, and 197,000 proud and loyal alumni.”

 The Indiana Society of Chicago, a social organization celebrating all things Hoosier, was founded more than a century ago by acclaimed writer George Ade, Pulitzer Prize-winning cartoonist John T. McCutcheon, and the federal court clerk Edward M. Holloway.
 Since then, leaders have gathered in Chicago the first Saturday in December for a black-tie gala to recognize and celebrate Hoosier individuals and institutions that make outstanding contributions to the state and nation.

 President Mearns accepted the award to thunderous applause after the audience viewed the University’s student-produced Centennial documentary, “From Normal to Extraordinary: Ball State’s First Century.”

 He said the documentary tells the remarkable story of Ball State and its extraordinary people.
 He noted that after four unsuccessful efforts to bring higher education to Muncie, the Ball brothers succeeded because of their persistence and their tenacity.

 “Our founders were innovative and creative,” President Mearns said.
 “They embraced risks, and they were courageous.
 Most importantly, they had the audacity to dream bold dreams.